CheeseLad/docs/docs/vps/services/shlink.md

 # Shlink

 ## Description

-Shlink is a self-hosted URL shortener that allows you to shorten URLs and serve them under your own domain.
-The application is built using PHP and MySQL and is designed to be lightweight and easy to use.
+Shlink is a virtual private server (VPS) service that allows you to run your own URL shortener.
+Its purpose is to provide a self-hosted alternative to public URL shortening services, giving you control over your links and data.
+With Shlink, you can create custom short URLs, track clicks, and manage your links from a simple web interface.
+It's a great option for those who want a private and customizable URL shortening solution.

 ## Docker Compose File